somnambulist-tech/read-models/README.md

  * `andHaving`
  * `count` returns the count of the query at this point
  * `expression` returns the DBAL ExpressionBuilder
+ * `fetch` runs the current query, returning results
+ * `fetchFirstOrFail` runs the current query, returning the first result or throwing an exception
+ * `fetchFirstOrNull` runs the current query, returning the first result or null
+ * `findBy` returns a Collection matching the criteria
+ * `findOneBy` returns the first result matching the criteria or null
  * `groupBy`
  * `having`
  * `innerJoin`